GSA-TTS/identity-handbook/_articles/identity-proofing-rate-limiting.md

 ### Settings
 - `proof_ssn_max_attempts` - The maximum number of times that a Social Security number can be part of a verification attempt within the specified window.
-The default value for this is 10.
+Default: 10 attempts.

 - `proof_ssn_max_attempt_window_in_minutes` - The length of time to
 consider when determining whether a Social Security number is rate-limited.
-The default value for this is 60 minutes.
+Default: 60 minutes.

 ### How to trigger
 The quickest way to test this is to fail repeatedly.

-This rate limiter is checked at the verify info step.
-The limit for it is set to double the resolution rate limiter, so it takes three users (with a common SSN) to trigger the SSN rate limit.
+This rate limiter is checked at the Verify Info step.
+The limit for it is set to double the resolution rate limiter, so it takes three users with a common SSN to trigger the SSN rate limit.

 ### How to make this step fail
 Choose an SSN that does not begin with 900 or 666.
 Create a new user, and attempt identity verification with the user.
-The verify info step will fail with this SSN.
+The Verify Info step will fail with this SSN.
 Repeat until rate limited.
 At this point, you are rate limited by the resolution rate limiter, not the SSN rate limiter.